rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 [^3]: [HasOnlySimpleReceiverElements](https://source.chromium.org/chromium/chromium/src/+/main:v8/src/builtins/builtins-array.cc;l=42;drc=fe67713b2ff62f8ba290607bf7482a8efd0ca6cc) makes sure that there are no accessors on any of the elements, and that the array's prototype hasn't been modified.

 [^4]: `x/32xg` stands for: e(**x**)amine (**32**) he(**x**)adecimal (**g**)iant words (64-bit values).
 I recommend checking out [a reference](https://visualgdb.com/gdbreference/commands/x) to see other ways this command can be used.

+[^5]: In the memory, the length of the array is doubled (6 instead of 3) because each double value takes up two 32-bit "slots".
+TODO: factcheck this

 <style>
 	.challDetails {